lawraa/lawraa/README.md

 # Lawrance Shou-Jen Chen's GitHub 🧑🏼‍💻
-* 🌱 I'm currently learning Machine Learning and Wireless Mobile Network
+* 🌱 Just published a paper as the first author to COLM 2024!
+Check it out! --> (LLM Discussion: Enhancing the Creativity of Large Language Models via Discussion Framework and Role-Play)[https://github.com/lawraa/LLM-Discussion]
-* 🔭 My current undergraduate research lab: [WMNLab](http://wmnlab.ee.ntu.edu.tw/)
+* 🔭 I'm currently in Robot Learning Lab (RLL) and Speech Processing and Machine Learning Lab (SPML).
 * 📫 How to reach me: chenlawrance@gmail.com

 ### Language and Tools